thehyve/cbioportal-staging/README.md

 - `scan.ignore.appendonsuccess`: when set to true, all study files of succesfully loaded studies are appended to the `scan.ignore.file`.
 This prevents ETL to be triggered when files are not removed from the `scan.location`.
+- `scan.ignore.appendonfailure`: when set to true, all study files of studies that failed to load appended to the `scan.ignore.file`.
+This prevents ETL to be triggered when files are not removed from the `scan.location`.

 ### Transformer settings